-In addition to routine operations at these facilities, York achieved first gas in April 2021 after the completion of the life extension project which included the re-routing of the pipeline and installation of methanol injection skid offshore.
-A corrosion and scale inhibitor skid was commissioned in Jan 2022.
+In addition to routine operations at these facilities, York continued its life extension project which included the re-routing of the pipeline and installation of methanol injection skid offshore.
+A corrosion and scale inhibitor skid was then commissioned early 2022.
 The field has shown continuous and steady operation since first gas.
-We also achieved first gas after successful drilling of the Grove G7 well.
-Our activities also included further progress on decommissioning the A-Fields (Alison, Annabel, Ann and Audrey).
+Our activities also included further progress on decommissioning the A-Fields (Alison, Annabel, Ann, and Audrey), specifically the removal of subsea infrastructure and materials.
+Chestnut phase 1 commenced with the disconnection and sail away of the Hummingbird FPSO.